 Assessment and retraining in this region require a specific and targeted approach that should consider the multifaceted requirements for optimal function and the limitations of an individual’s musculoskeletal system.

 In exercise literature, often maximal EMG is the sole indicator used for exercise selection.
 EMG levels are not reflective of force generation and high levels of EMG may simply reflect active insufficiency where the muscle is not at an optimal range to generate force efficiently.
 This premise also assumes that maximal recruitment is optimal for muscle retraining and musculoskeletal health.
-While EMG levels above 40% of a maximal voluntary contraction are required for strength development, other factors should be considered.
+While higher EMG levels may be required for enhancing strength or more particularly for hypertrophy, other factors should be considered.

-Choosing an exercise with highest %MVC in a disadvantageous length-tension relationship, while encouraging poor recruitment patterning and efficiency with high load imposed on underlying joints or soft tissues, may not be in the best interests of achieving optimal or pain free function.
+Choosing an exercise with highest %MVC may not be in the best interests of achieving optimal or pain free function, where;